miravparekh/miravparekh/README.md

 **`Data Analyst`**

-I am a data-driven, fact-driven, optimistic, and cautious professional with a background in Data Analytics who is passionate about Data and emerging technologies, with experience in Python, ML models, Data pipeline, R, SQL, Microsoft BI, and Tableau.
-I'm obsessed with using technology to boost efficiency and productivity.
-I aim to add value to the applicable industry by implementing new and innovative ideas and methods.
+I am a dynamic and results-oriented professional with a solid background in Data Analytics, driven by a passion for leveraging data and emerging technologies to drive business outcomes.
+I possess expertise in Python, ML models, data pipeline management, R, SQL, Microsoft BI, and Tableau.
+My career has been characterized by a commitment to harnessing technology to enhance efficiency and productivity, ultimately delivering value to the industry through innovative solutions.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">